-How Does EMDR Work
+How does EMDR work?

 No one knows how any form of psychotherapy works neurobiologically or in the brain.
-However, we do know that when a person is very upset, their brain cannot process information as it does ordinarily.
+However, we do know that when a person is very upset, their brain cannot process information as it ordinarily does.
 One moment becomes “frozen in time,” and remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.

 What kind of problems can EMDR treat?